spotify/scio/README.md

 - `SCollection` has extra methods for side input, side output, and windowing.
 - `SCollection` can be converted to `SCollectionWithAccumulator` (allowing custom counters similar to those in Hadoop), `SCollectionWithSideInput` (replicating small `SCollection`s to all left-hand side values), `SCollectionWithSideOutput` (allowing multiple outputs), or `WindowedSCollection` (allowing access to window information).
 - Each worker can pull files from Google Cloud Storage via `DistCache` to be used in transforms locally, similar to Hadoop distributed cache.

+# Artifacts

+Scio includes the following artifacts:

+- `scio-core`: core library
+- `scio-test`: test utilities, add to your project as a "test" dependency
+- `scio-bigquery`: Add-on for Bigquery, included in `scio-core` but can also be used standalone
+- `scio-bigtable`: Add-on for Bigtable
+- `scio-extra`: Extra utilities for working with collections, Breeze, etc.
+- `scio-hdfs`: Add-on for HDFS